-.6 details of the locations of flooding detection systems, sounding devices, tank vents and overflows which do not extend above the weather deck, pump capacities, piping diagrams, instructions for operating cross-flooding systems, means of accessing and escaping from watertight compartments below the bulkhead deck for use by damage control parties, and alerting ship management and other organizations to stand by and to co-ordinate assistance, if required;

-.7 locations of non-watertight openings with nonautomatic closing devices through which progressive flooding might occur as well as guidance on the possibility of non-structural bulkheads and doors or other obstructions retarding the flow of entering seawater to cause at least temporary conditions of unsymmetrical flooding.
-The necessity to apply this requirement is determined by the Register for each specific ship.

-1.4.6.2 Damage Control Plan shall be made on the scale acceptable for operation, but not less than 1:200.
+- .6 details of the locations of flooding detection systems, sounding devices, tank vents and overflows which do not extend above the weather deck, pump capacities, piping diagrams, instructions for operating cross-flooding systems, means of accessing and escaping from watertight compartments below the bulkhead deck for use by damage control parties, and alerting ship management and other organizations to stand by and to co-ordinate assistance, if required; - .7 locations of non-watertight openings with non-automatic closing devices through which progressive flooding might occur as well as guidance on the possibility of non-structural bulkheads and doors or other obstructions retarding the flow of entering seawater to cause at least temporary conditions of unsymmetrical flooding. - 1.4.6.2 Damage Control Plan shall be made on the scale acceptable for operation, but not less than 1:200.
 For passenger ships, the Damage Control Plan shall be permanently exhibited or readily available on the navigation bridge, as well as in the ship's control station, safety centre or equivalent.
-On cargo ships the Plan shall be permanently exhibited or be readily available on the navigation bridge, in the cargo control room, ship's control station etc. The necessity to submit isometric drawings is determined by the Register for each specific ship.
+On cargo ships the Plan shall be permanently exhibited or be readily available on the navigation bridge, in the cargo control room, ship's control station etc.

 The plan shall include inboard profile, plan views of each deck and double bottom, as well as transverse sections to the extent necessary to visually and unambiguously show the following:

-.1 the watertight compartments and tanks boundaries;

-.2 the locations and arrangements of crossflooding systems, blow-out plugs and any mechanical means to correct list due to flooding, together with the locations of all valves and remote controls, if any;

-.3 the locations of all internal watertight closing appliances including, on ro-ro ships, internal ramps or doors acting as extension of the collision bulkhead and their controls and the locations of their local and remote controls, position indicators and alarms.
-The locations of those watertight closing appliances, which are not allowed to be opened during the navigation, shall be clearly indicated;

-.4 the locations of all doors in the shell of the ship, including position indicators, leakage detection and surveillance devices;

-.5 the locations of all external watertight closing appliances in cargo ships, position indicators and alarms;

-.6 the locations of all weathertight closing appliances in local subdivision boundaries above the bulkhead deck and on the lowest exposed weather decks, together with locations of controls and position indicators, if applicable;

-.7 the locations of all bilge and ballast pumps, their control positions and associated valves.

-1.4.7 Information on Damage Trim and Stability shall be compiled on the basis of the Information on Stability.
-The procedure of extending the validity of the Information on Damage Trim and Stability from one ship to another is similar to that of extending the validity of Information on Stability as specified in 1.4.11.2, Part IV "Stability".
-Information on Damage Trim and Stability may be incorporated in Information on Intact Stability as a separate section.

-1.4.8 For estimation of the ship damage trim and stability it is recommended to use the onboard computer.
+- .1 the watertight compartments and tanks boundaries; - .2 the locations and arrangements of cross-flooding systems, blow-out plugs and any mechanical means to correct list due to flooding, together with the locations of all valves and remote controls, if any; - .3 the locations of all internal watertight closing appliances including, on ro-ro ships, internal ramps or doors acting as extension of the collision bulkhead and their controls and the locations of their local and remote controls, position indicators and alarms.
+The locations of those watertight closing appliances, which are not allowed to be opened during the navigation, shall be clearly indicated; - .4 the locations of all doors in the shell of the ship, including position indicators, leakage detection and surveillance devices: - .5 the locations of all external watertight closing appliances in cargo ships, position indicators and alarms; - .6 the locations of all weathertight closing appliances in local subdivision boundaries above the bulkhead deck and on the lowest exposed weather decks, together with locations of controls and position indicators, if applicable; - .7 the locations of all bilge and ballast pumps, their control positions and associated valves. - 1.4.7 Damage Stability Booklet shall be compiled on the basis of the Stability Booklet.
+The procedure of extending the validity of the Damage Stability Booklet from one ship to another is similar to that of extending the validity of Stability Booklet as specified in 1.4.11.2, Part IV "Stability".
+Damage Stability Booklet may be incorporated in Information on Intact Stability as a separate section. - 1.4.8 For estimation of the ship damage trim and stability it is recommended to use the onboard computer.
 The associated software shall have Type Approval Certificate issued by the Register.